 There are many clinics that can help you get birth control without insurance.
 This can occasionally be costly, but many places offer options for birth control for free or at a reduced cost.
-Most if not all clinics will need to schedule an exam with you first.
+Most, if not all, clinics will need to schedule an exam with you first.
 They’re called ‘Title X’ clinics, because Title X is the federal law that provides funding for reproductive health services, and these clinics are funded by that law.
 You’ve probably heard of Planned Parenthood, but there are other clinics that provide similar services.
-You can find your closest Planned Parenthood here, and there’s a list of all Title X clinics here.
+You can find your closest Planned Parenthood here, as well as a list of all Title X clinics here.

 Consider talking to your parents

-I know, I know… why would you even be reading this if you felt like talking to your parents?
-But do think about doing it: it’s definitely a hard conversation, but many parents would rather honesty than pregnancy.
-If the only thing stopping you is the difficulty of the topic, consider that being able to communicate openly, honestly, and accurately about sex—whether it’s with your doctor, your partner, your parents, or your friends—is mandatory for a healthy and safe sex life.
+We know, why would you even be reading this if you felt like talking to your parents?
+But do think about doing it — it’s definitely a hard conversation, but many parents would rather have honesty than pregnancy.
+If the only thing stopping you is the difficulty of the topic, consider that being able to communicate openly, honestly, and accurately about sex — whether it’s with your doctor, your partner, your parents, or your friends — is mandatory for a healthy and safe sex life.